jiahaoli57/FinOL/docs/source/api/config.rst

 :Type: dict
 :Options: The keys in the dictionary correspond to the names of the model parameters, and the values correspond to the range of the parameter values.
-:Description: Specifies a set of model hyper-parameters to be explored during hyper-parameters tuning.
+:Description: Specifies the set of model hyper-parameters to be explored during hyper-parameters tuning.

 Optimization Layer Configuration
 --------------------------------